-Vice President, Industry Analyst - Food Consumption
+Vice President, Industry Advisor - Food@NPDPortalatin

 David Portalatin is The NPD Group’s national analyst on all aspects of food and beverage consumption in- and away-from-home.
-In his role as vice president, industry analyst, Portalatin provides information, insights, and analysis on how U.S. consumers eat and drink, their attitudes and motivations, diet and nutrition, snacking, personal characteristics, and their usage of restaurants and other foodservice outlets.
+In his role as vice president, food industry advisor, Portalatin provides information, insights, and analysis on how U.S. consumers eat and drink, their attitudes and motivations, diet and nutrition, snacking, personal characteristics, and their usage of restaurants and other foodservice outlets.
 He works closely with food manufacturers and retailers; foodservice distributors, manufacturers, and operators; and media outlets in providing strategic business insights into current and future eating patterns in America.

 Portalatin’s diverse background and experience gives him an in-depth understanding of consumer behavior and purchase patterns.
 Prior to his current role, he was NPD’s industry analyst in the automotive aftermarket, motor fuels, and convenience retailing industries.
 Portalatin held various positions in petroleum marketing, convenience retailing, and foodservice wholesale distribution before joining NPD in 1999.